joseph-s2uart/messaging-app/README.md

 MESSAGING WEB APPLICATION

 The main objective of the project is to manage the details of Chat profile, Chat user, Chat group history.
-Some of the other objectives are listed below:-
 •	Allow user to Sign in with Google account
 •	Create rooms or groups to chat
 •	Show the Last seen for groups